Yaar-2518/DSA-Uni-Assignments/Solutions/My Solutions/Solution_1.md

 ### ⏳ **Deadline:** 21-12-2024 23:55:00 PM
 ---

-## Solution
+## 💡 Solution

-⚠️ Make sure you have given it a try before viewing the solution.
+⚠️ **Before you peek!** Make sure you’ve given the problem an honest attempt.
+Understanding pointers, references, and values is crucial in C++ programming, and this solution will help you master these concepts.

 Here is the Solution Code